Informatievlaanderen/VSDS-Onboarding-Example/basic-setup/README.md

 # Publishing a Simple Data Set With a Basic Setup
-> **UPDATED** this tutorial has been changed to to define the pipeline dynamically and to process regular (state) objects instead of creating (historical) version objects.
+> **UPDATED** this tutorial has been changed to define the pipeline dynamically and to process regular (state) objects instead of creating (historical) version objects.
 You can find the previous version [here](https://github.com/Informatievlaanderen/VSDS-Onboarding-Example/tree/v1.0.0/basic-setup).

 This quick start guide will show you how to combine a [LDIO Workbench](https://informatievlaanderen.github.io/VSDS-Linked-Data-Interactions/) and a [LDES Server](https://informatievlaanderen.github.io/VSDS-LDESServer4J/) to create a basic setup for publishing [linked data](https://en.wikipedia.org/wiki/Linked_data) as a [Linked Data Event Stream (LDES)](https://semiceu.github.io/LinkedDataEventStreams/).